No products in the cart.

-In its unflavored and most widely-used form, magnesium hydroxide (Mg(OH)2) is the active ingredient, accompanied by water and sodium hypochlorite (NaClO) (1).
+In its unflavored and most widely-used form, magnesium hydroxide (Mg(OH)2) is the active ingredient, accompanied by water and sodium hypochlorite (NaClO) (Philips’).

 Mg(OH)2 acts as an antacid (to counter something like stomach ulcers) via neutralization: Mg(OH)2 will dissociate in water, and the basic hydroxide ions (OH–) will combine with the acidic hydrogen ions (H+) in stomach acid to form water.
 Hence, neutralization.

 As a laxative, Mg(OH)2 relies on the magnesium ions (Mg2+) that form upon dissociation.
 Because these ions aren’t largely absorbed by the intestinal tract, they will draw water from the surrounding tissues, which will increase the water content of the intestinal tract, resulting in softer and more “passable” fecal matter.
-Mg2+ ions also cause the release of a compound called cholecystokinin, which similarly results in higher levels of water, electrolytes, and intestinal movement (2).
+Mg2+ ions also cause the release of a compound called cholecystokinin, which similarly results in higher levels of water, electrolytes, and intestinal movement (The American Journal of Gastroenterology).

 The reaction of this process is: 4 NaClO + 2 H2O >>> 4 NaOH +2 *Cl2 +O2.

-*Keep in mind that the rate of decomposition is extremely slow, so the amount of chlorine gas emitted will probably be negligent.
-However, it’s best to not inhale bleach for any sustained periods of time.
+*Keep in mind that the rate of decomposition is extremely slow, so the amount of chlorine gas emitted will probably be negligible.
+However, it’s best to not inhale bleach for any prolonged period of time.

 What attributes are relevant when referring to MOM’s applications in skin care?

-Milk of magnesia does indeed has some ability to absorb surface lipids on the skin.
-Though not many studies have been specifically designed to test this concept, one study suggests that Mg(OH)2 is more adept than magnesia or magnesium oxide (MgO) at facilitating the absorption and separation of wax and stearyl esters, which are similar to compounds found in sebum (3).
+Milk of magnesia does indeed have some ability to absorb surface lipids on the skin.
+Although not many studies have been specifically designed to test this concept, one study suggests that Mg(OH)2 is more adept than magnesia or magnesium oxide (MgO) at facilitating the absorption and separation of wax and stearyl esters, which are similar to compounds found in sebum (Lipids).
 While this is far from conclusive, it does give some weight to the efficacy of MOM as a “degreaser.”

 Furthermore, what little of the bleach content is present, can further “degrease” the skin.
-As a strong oxidizer, bleach can cause defatting or the chemical dissolution of surface lipids (4), resulting in less oil on the skin.
+As a strong oxidizer, bleach can cause defatting or the chemical dissolution of surface lipids (Journal of Materials Science: Materials in Medicine), resulting in less oil on the skin.

 Are there are drawbacks?

-Clearly, the most obvious drawback is that milk of magnesia is quite basic — as are its two main ingredients magnesium hydroxide (Mg(OH)2) and sodium hypochlorite (NaClO).
-MOM has an overall pH of 10.5, while sodium hydroxide (NaOH), as seen above in the chemical reaction has an astonishingly high pH of 14 (5)!
+Clearly, the most obvious drawback is that milk of magnesia is quite basic — as are its two main ingredients, magnesium hydroxide (Mg(OH)2) and sodium hypochlorite (NaClO).
+MOM has an overall pH of 10.5, while sodium hydroxide (NaOH), as seen above in the chemical reaction has an astonishingly high pH of 14 (Miami Museum of Science)!